 Google has been busy this year updating its algorithm to help better weed out spam and improve search results.
 This can be good news or bad news for webmasters, depending on how your site is currently optimized.
-In order to stay ahead of the curve and ensure your website is performing well in the search engines, it’s important to know what these updates are and how they may impact you.
+In order to stay ahead of the curve and ensure your website is performing well in the local search engines, it’s important to know what these updates are and how they may impact you.
 Here’s a quick overview of some of the biggest Google updates from 2012.

 Panda was a change to Google’s search results ranking algorithm that was first released in February 2011.
 The update was designed to lower the rank of “low-quality” sites in the search results and return higher-quality sites instead.
 Panda was updated several times over the years, with the most recent update being released in July 2015.

 Venice was an update to Google’s local search algorithm that was first released in February 2012.
 The update was designed to improve the accuracy of local search results by incorporating information from Google’s Places database.
 Venice was updated again in May 2012, with the most recent update being released in December 2014.

 - Exact Match Domain

 Exact Match Domain (EMD) was an update to Google’s search algorithm that was first released in September 2012.
 The update was designed to lower the rank of websites that were using exact match domains (i.e. domains that exactly match a keyword) in order to manipulate the search results.
 EMD was updated again in October 2012, with the most recent update being released in November 2014.

 Penguin was an update to Google’s search algorithm that was first released in April 2012.
 The update was designed to lower the rank of websites that were engaged in spammy link-building practices, such as buying links or participating in link schemes.
 Penguin was updated several times over the years, with the most recent update being released in December 2014.

 - DMCA Penalty